robin-raymond/zax.io/flow-control.md

 ### `each`

 The `each` keyword and `in` keyword iterate through a type's contents.
-For enumerators, the contents are the declared enumerators.
+For enumerators, the contents are the declared enumerator values.
 For types, the contents are each individual contained variable.

 ````zax
 print final : ()(...) = {